 Some guinea pigs don’t like to be touched, and they don’t allow their owners to pet them.
 They will jump every time you touch them and run away or even hide.
 That’s normal at the beginning because guinea pigs need time to adapt to their owners.
 But later, if your guinea pig suddenly jumps every time you touch it, there may be some health issues involved as well.
 Check if your guinea pig has mites, fleas, or any other skin problems.

 Guinea pigs may jump in the cage when they are playing.
 They are very active during the day, and they can climb on all kinds of stuff in their cage, like hideouts and toys.
 That’s totally normal.
-Just be sure not too high or sharp accessories in their cage to avoid injury.
+Just be sure not too high, or there are no sharp accessories in their cage to avoid injury.

 How High Can Guinea Pigs Jump?

-It is still quite impossible to name the guinea pig that has the highest jump.
-One example is a guinea pig named Puckel Martin, who can jump as high as 20 cm or 7.8 inches.
+It is still quite impossible to name the guinea pig with the highest jump.
+But there is one example of a guinea pig named Puckel Martin, who can jump as high as 7.8 in (20 cm).
 However, people on the Internet claim that their guinea pig can perform higher jumps.

 As you can see, even though the body shape of a guinea pig is quite clumsy and not really “designed” to perform any serious physical activity, some guinea pigs are still able to jump high!